indrajithekanayake/portfolio/content/talks/2021/Awareness sessions on competitive programming - IEEEXtreme10.0.md

   - 2021_talks
 ---

-As the [Region 10 lead for IEEEXtreme 16.0](https://ieeextreme.org/ieeextreme-16-0-team/) I conducted awareness session seris for competitive programming among IEEE Student Branches of [University of Sri Jayawardenapura](https://www.sjp.ac.lk/), [University of Kelaniya](https://www.kln.ac.lk/).
+As the <a href="https://ieeextreme.org/ieeextreme-16-0-team/" target="_blank">Region 10 lead for IEEEXtreme 16.0</a> I conducted awareness session seris for competitive programming among IEEE Student Branches of <a href="https://www.sjp.ac.lk/" target="_blank">University of Sri Jayawardenapura</a>, <a href="https://www.kln.ac.lk/" target="_blank">University of Kelaniya</a>.

 **Event Photographs:**
 <p>